For years, student loan scams have been tempting borrowers with empty or misleading promises that…

 Is it really worth it?

-Even though it may seem like a necessary solution, remember that your retirement account is for retirement.
+So, can you use retirement funds to pay for college?
+Yes, but even though it may seem like a necessary solution, remember that your retirement account is for retirement.

 Is the loss of compound interest, paying a 10% penalty and taxes, having to work a few extra years, and missing out on the opportunity to receive free money in additional financial aid worth it?
 If I were you, I would find another solution.